Three weeks in April that closed the question.

 High confidence.

-On April 24, 2026, the WMO's Chief of Climate Prediction issued the agency's strongest formulation yet of the 2026 El Niño forecast — moving from a 30–40% probability in February to high confidence in onset by late April.
+On April 24, 2026, the WMO's Chief of Climate Prediction issued the agency's strongest formulation yet on the 2026 El Niño.
+In February, the probability had stood at 30–40%.
+By late April: high confidence in onset.

 “Climate models are now strongly aligned, and there is high confidence in the onset of El Niño, followed by further intensification.”